WhynotChen0105/Experiment-1/README.md

 Open the [train.py](./train.py) and we are going to code.

-import the module we need to use.
+import the modules we need to use.
 ```python
 import torch
 import torchvision